ManikaKutiyal/ai-snippet-frontend/README.md

 A frontend application for “AI Snippet” — a React + Vite based UI that allows you to interactively explore, generate, and manage AI-powered code snippets (or content snippets).

 ## 🚀 What is this project
-- A modern and minimal frontend built with React + Vite, designed to work with an AI-powered backend (or API) for generating and managing code / content snippets.
+- A modern and minimal frontend built with React + Vite, designed to work with an AI-powered backend for generating and managing code / content snippets.
 - Provides an intuitive UI for users to generate, view, and manage snippets — making AI-powered snippet generation accessible through a clean web interface.
 - Built to be simple, fast, and developer-friendly; ideal as a boilerplate or base for further customization.